Logiqx/gpx-ideas/docs/landscape/activities.md

 ### Activities

-This is a simple list of activities that can potentially make of of GPS / GNSS technology, potentially combined with other sensors.
+This is a simple list of activities that can benefit from GPS / GNSS technology, potentially combined with other sensors.

 They have been broadly categorised into land, sea and air to make potential similarities more apparent.